 I got down to 8% body fat a couple of times, but I sure as f***ing hell wasn’t getting any bigger or stronger whilst doing it.
 I also passed the 1000 club years ago, but I wasn’t losing fat whilst doing this.
 Just wouldn’t be possible unless I was on a load of drugs.

 Progression is a different ballgame to maintenance.

 Next, get to work on these shorter term targets.
-Your weight loss targets, body fat % targets (if you’ve got calipers), your weekly calories deficit targets etc. You don’t need to overfocus on the actual composition of your diet, other than removing most sugars and addictive “trigger-type” foods that vary from one person to the next.
+Your weight loss targets, body fat % targets (if you’ve got calipers), your weekly calorie deficit targets etc. You don’t need to overfocus on the actual composition of your diet, other than removing most sugars and addictive “trigger-type” foods that vary from one person to the next.

 All that really matters is that you’re consuming enough protein and you’re in a consistent deficit.
 Also avoid “cheat days” and “cheat meals”.
 Instead, have low sugar snacks every evening, as long as they’re within your caloric budget.